-Use the Version History link to list all versions of a selected dataset.
+The Version History tab lists all versions of a selected asset.
 The Status column indicates the snapshot status—green if successful, red if failed, gray if the original version did not have a snapshot.

 Click a version to select it.
 Once selected, you can create a project from the version and download or delete the contents.

-With the Comments link, you can add comments to—even host a discussion around—any item in the catalog that you have access to.
+The Comments tab allows you to add comments to—even host a discussion around—any item in the catalog that you have access to.
 Comment functionality is available in the AI Catalog (illustrated below), and also as a model tab from the Leaderboard and in use case tracking.
-With comments you can:
+With comments, you can:

 - Tag other users in a comment; DataRobot will then send them an email notification.